Ask Chef Dennis

 The first step is preparing the potatoes.
 Once prepared, place them into a 375-degree preheated oven for 20-25 minutes.
 Time this so that you’re ready to add the potatoes to the dish when they’ve finished cooking.

-collage of steps to make recipe
+Collage of steps to make recipe.

 • Add the sliced sausage to the pan and brown the sausage while the chicken continues to cook, stirring occasionally.

 • Add the chicken broth and seasonings to the pan.
 Stir the pan, scraping the bottom to release the browned bits from the bottom of the pan.
-Reduce the heat to medium and continue to cook for 2-3 minutes.
+Reduce the heat to medium and cook for 2-3 minutes.

-Recipe FAQ’s
+Recipe FAQs

 What is Scarpariello?